 After a deep analysis of the situation, you have decided that it is in the best interest of all to close this business and move on.
-However, before you are finished and prepared to what's coming next, it is very important to be sure that you are in compliance.
-Nothing worse than discovering several months later that some steps or important notices were missed and now you need to spend money of fixing mistakes.
+However, before you are finished and prepared for what's coming next, it is very important to be sure that you are in compliance.
+Nothing worse than discovering several months later that some steps or important notices were missed and now you need to spend money on fixing mistakes.

 The decision of dissolving a business

 Unless you are in sole-proprietorship, the decision of dissolving a business is made by more than one person.
 Knowing how to dissolve the business depends on the type of business you are involved with.